 - activate and regulate the male side of the human reproductive system, and

 - initiate and maintain throughout adulthood the running of the male drives after their pubescent upgrade.

-Our drives are constant, spanning the generations, ensuring that stories and tales from thousands of years ago are as enthralling today as the day they were written.
+Our drives are constant, they span the generations.
+It is thanks to our drives that stories and tales from thousands of years ago are as enthralling today as the day they were written.
 No matter what or when, Greek mythology or Shakespeare play, the nuance of narratives which turn on characters’ jealousies, envies and desires endure.
 A hallmark of our primate species, these constants have aided humankind to achieve more than any other species we know of.
 How, then, did civilisations diverge so greatly in their presence?
-And why, despite the centrality of the penis to our drives, do we find ourselves in a society deeply fearful and anxious about the penis and male sexuality?
+And why, despite the role of the penis, in the wider sense – encompassing all of the family jewels, as the source of our drives, do we find ourselves in a society deeply fearful of the penis?

-Compare today with Ancient Greece.
-For a period of 1000 years or more, Greek men were encouraged to mentor adolescents in usually sexual relationships.
-Today, Greek men and men throughout the World are prohibited from such activity almost at pain of death.
-Which society betrayed mens’ drives?
+An interesting exercise is to compare today with a civilisation predating our own.
+Consider Ancient Greek practices that spanned a period of 1000 years or more.
+Greek warriors mentored adolescent males through often sexual relationships.
+Today, modern Greek men and men everywhere are prohibited from such activity, almost at pain of death.
+Which betrays mens’ drives?

-Soooo, yea I bit off way more than I could chew with this post.
-I plan to follow it up when I can with a more detailed exploration of Freud’s drives which would illuminate the main theme of the content in more compelling and scholarly prose.
+I plan to follow up this story with a more detailed exploration of Freud’s drives which will illuminate the main theme of this story in more compelling and scholarly terms.
 That said, I would hugely love and do invite corrections, wonderings or elaborations on any of the above to help me and other readers… even if to reject or perhaps tease out the idea of the penis as a connector to something external to the body that is not visible to our other senses.
-This idea emerged very late and I, perhaps unwisely, changed the title and other bits though the article does not address this much.
-Amazed if this is read – thank you, Nat.
+This idea emerged late while writing this piece which may be why the content of the article does not address it directly.
+Nat.